Burgos Pointer: Care

 If kept in its natural environment, care is rarely needed given its perfect adaptation to the environment.
 Like so many other breeds of hunting dogs, they require daily exercise and large doses of wide open spaces where they run.

 Temperament

 It is a gentle, quiet dog, and is rarely startled.
 It does not do well in urban environments.

-Training
+Due to their even temper they are very good with children.
+Their reactions are predictable, and a common description of their temperament is "noble".

-It is intelligent and learns easily it comes to hunting.
+It is intelligent and learns easily when it comes to hunting.

 Utility

 Like many other breeds of this group, this is a dog hunter, used exclusively in countryside environments.
-It's used for both hunting hare (rabbits, hares, etc.). and feather (birds).
-It is perfect for hunting in any terrain (hard as it is) as it has excellent physical endurance and speed.
+It's used for both hunting hare (rabbits, hares, etc.). and birds.